KungPhoo/ba67-basic/www.ba67.org/readme.md

 | TI        | current system time in 1/60 sec. |

 ## Files
-The class that derives from `Os` should set the start directory to a location, where BASIC programs are to be stored.
+The class that derives from the C++ class `Os` should set the start directory to a location, where BASIC programs are to be saved.

 When starting, the interpreter will load and run the file "boot.bas" from the start directory and call `NEW`